MaZderMind/osm-history-renderer/TUTORIAL.md

          --label "%d.%m.%Y" --label-gravity SouthEast

 ## system requirements
-This tutorial was testet on a Debian 6.0.3 i386 box with 1 GB of RAM and a single Core.
+This tutorial was tested on a Debian 6.0.3 i386 box with 1 GB of RAM and a single Core.
 Rendering was not really fast but it worked.
 Most memory was used while splitting the germany.osh.pbf.
 It did fill up the whole RAM plus 1/2 of the SWAP but it ran pretty smoothly.